 More and more research is showing that a high fruit and vegetable diet contains the nutrients that ward off all manner of ill-health and diseases from cancer, to premature aging.

-It’s generally agreed by Functional Medicine Doctors and Naturopathic Doctors that the underlying causes of most disease are toxicity and deficiency.
+It’s generally agreed by Functional Medicine and Naturopathic Doctors that the underlying causes of most disease are toxicity and deficiency.
 We need to feed our cells with proper nutrition if they are to function and detox themselves properly.

 Fruit and vegetables are rich in vitamins, minerals, fiber and enzymes that nourish the body, support the detox pathways and encourage the release of toxins.